jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We realize this truth in the natural world, so should be able to make the leap and understand the truth of our existence by realizing we are simply inside a technological version of the Game of Life.
 Then we can start to knowingly play it, persist our lineages, and therefore win.

 The booklet of rules, game board of environments, sand clock of time, bits of clay, and a scoreboard are all there.
-As is the circle of producers, plant-eaters, predators, scavengers, decomposers, and testers in our own ecosystems too.
+As is the circle of producers, plant-eating consumers, predators, scavengers, decomposers, and testers in our own ecosystems too.
 This is happening all around us.

 So why don't we see it?